BinWangCSU/DFHiC/README.md

 ```shell
 bash preprocess.sh GM12878 10000 juicer_tools.jar
 ```
-Data for training and evaluating the model can be obtained by directly runing `generate_train_data.py`, and the resulting training and test sets are saved in this folder.
+Data for training and evaluating the model can be obtained by directly runing `generate_train_data.py`, and the resulting training and test sets are saved in `preprocess/data/CELL` folder.
 We provide training files in [here](https://drive.google.com/drive/folders/12EQWb1OEsA16wRmXv_cxPLv1FIkEyAGh).
 ```shell
 python generate_train_data.py GM12878 16
 ```